Dillard University Failed to Protect its Students. So We’re Taking Them to Court.

 I’m so in awe of Jane, who is standing up for herself and for other students.
 Too often, schools shrug off their legal and ethical responsibility to address reports of sexual harassment, including rape.
 Unfortunately, some colleges will only change their ways when survivors speak up and hold them accountable.
 And I’m glad that Jane is shining light on these problems at a historically Black university, since these schools are too often left out of our national conversation about campus sexual assault.

 To learn more about the case, Doe v.
-Dillard University, you can read our statement and complaint.
+Dillard University, you can read our complaint.